-The supportive framework of the Positive Behaviour Policy, which provides clear guidelines for behaviour, praise for positive behaviour, and a system of graded sanctions.
+The supportive framework of the Behaviour Policy, which provides clear guidelines for behaviour, praise for positive behaviour, and a system of consequences.
+This is based upon Cambridgeshire STEPS.

 Teaching children the skills to keep themselves safe through the Personal Safety Programme which is part of the PSHE Scheme, these include how to say no and telling an adult.